Shivang-Bhandari/Networking-for-Web-Developers/README.md

  The lsof program name stands for `List open Files`

 ##### Use `sudo lsof -i` to list only network sockets.
 The commands listening will have a `(LISTEN)`

+#### Hosts :
+A machine on the internet that might host services.

+#### End Points :
+Two programs or machines communicating over the network.

+### DNS :
+The Domain Name System (DNS) is a hierarchical decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
+It associates various information with domain names assigned to each of the participating entities.

+In simple words DNS is a worldwide distributed directory of network information, It stores a wide variety of records but the best known kind of DNS is the A Record, which maps a name like www.example.com to an IPv4 Address.
+Client programs such as web browsers look up these records in order to find the address of a website or a web service.
+DNS Domains are also used as a part of security mechanisms like HTTP, including SSL encryption and Cookie Privacy.

+##### The Resolver : DNS Client code built into your operating systems

+### Host :
+The host command is a basic utility for looking up records in DNS.
+It will query the OS Name Service, which usually ends up sending a request to whatever DNS server your computer's configured to use.

+#####`Quick Look` : run `host -t a example.com` and it will return the IPv4 Address for it.

+### Dig :
+The dig command does the same job as that of host but it returns the results in a more readable form for scripts.
+It has a Question Section containing what we sent and an Answer Section with what we got in return to that request.
+Dig also tells us which server answered our query, and also has some other fields which specify how did the query work

+#### Some Important Keys :

+* A Canonical Name record (abbreviated as CNAME record) is a type of resource record in the Domain Name System (DNS) used to specify that a domain name is an alias for another domain, which is the "canonical" domain.

+* The AAAA Record.
+Much like the A record is to the IPv4 address space, the AAAA record (also known as a quad-A record) is to the IPv6 address space.
+An easy way to remember this is IPv4 addresses are 32 bits, and IPv6 addresses are 128 bits, so if an A record is 32 bits, 4xA (or AAAA) is 128 bits

+* An NS record is used to delegate a subdomain to a set of name servers.
+Whenever you delegate a domain to DNSimple the TLD authorities place NS records for your domain in the TLD name servers pointing to us.